cdapio/cdap/docs/developer-guide/source/operations.rst

 It that shows all the Streams, and Flowlets, connections, and icons arranged in a directed acyclic graph or DAG.

-Across the top are two real-time graphs of processing rate and busyness with current flow status and management controls.
+Across the top are two realtime graphs of processing rate and `busyness`_ with current flow status and management controls.

 .. image:: doc-assets/_images/dashboard/dashboard_11_app_crawler_detail.png